Click on the individual links below to read more about some of the amazing people making a difference in our communities.

 Use the search toolbar for a complete listing of all of our CommunityGiving stories.

-Jim and Linnea Anderson, Brainerd graduates and the owners of Anderson Brothers Construction, were the recipients of the 2016 Award in Philanthropy from the Brainerd Lakes Area Community Foundation.
+Dave and Mary Baker were the 2017 recipients of the Award in Philanthropy from the Willmar Area Community Foundation.

 Lisa Bowen was awarded the 2017 AACF Professional Award in Philanthropy as a way to recognize her passion for her clients, her ability to listen to their needs and a deep personal belief in the value of philanthropy

 Conway, Deuth and Schmiesing, PLLP was the recipient of the 2017 Community Builder Award from the Willmar Area Community Foundation.

 The Willmar Area Community Foundation remembers Alice for her generosity.
 She died Dec.
 29, 2011 at the Rice Memorial Hospital in Willmar, just a couple months after being formally recognized for her impact in the Willmar area.
 The Foundation honored Alice and her late husband, Joe, in October with the 2011 Award in Philanthropy.

 Linda Eich DesJarins was the 2017 ATHENA Award recipient from the Women's Fund of the Central Minnesota Community Foundation.

 Merle and Kathy Felling, residents of Sauk Centre and owners of Felling Trailers, have been driven by their faith to give back their community.
 They established the Felling Family Partnership Fund in December 2015, the first for the Sauk Centre Area Community Foundation.

 For Tom and Helen Krebsbach, discovering the legacy preserving tools and options at the Central Minnesota Community Foundation “was like a dream come true,” according to their nephew, Paul Pfannenstein.